dds-bridge/dds/doc/dll-description.md

 <th>mode</th><th>Reuse TT?</th><th>comment</th>
 </tr>
 <tr>
 <td>0</td><td rowspan="2">Automatic if same trump suit and the same or nearly the same cards distribution, deal.first can be different.</td><td>Do not search to find the core if the hand to play has only one card, including its equivalents, to play.
 Score is set to –2 for this card, indicating that there are no alternative cards.
 If there are multiple choices for cards to play, search is done to find the score.
-This mode is very fast but you don’t always search to find the score.</td>
+This mode is very fast but you don't always search to find the score.</td>
 </tr>
 <tr>
 <td>1</td><td rowspan="2">Always search to find the score.
 Even when the hand to play has only one card, with possible equivalents, to play.</td>